zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Simon: That’s barbaric.
 We shouldn’t have capital p unishment in this day and age.

-Hilary: This guy killed an entire family while tryi ng to rob them in their own home.
+Hilary: This guy killed an entire family while trying to rob them in their own home.
 He was convicted of multiple murders and given the death penalty.
 This is about justice.

 Simon: This is about vengeance.
 He could have been given a life sentence without the possibility of parole.
 As it is, he has  spent 22 years on death row.